david-dicioco/ConsoleStockTracker/README.md

 # ConsoleStockTracker

 Features to be Added:
+IN PROGRESS -> Load from property data file
 - Integrate with Jenkins
-- Load from property data file
 - Refactor and improve efficiency of code
 - Add EBGames